-To maintain the data and analytical means required for input and support of effective decision-making necessary to sustain the continuing, cooperative transportation planning process and ensure development of a coordinated transportation system.
+To maintain the data and analytical means required for input and support of effective decision-making necessary to sustain the continuing, cooperative transportation planning process and ensure the development of a coordinated transportation system.
 The MPO will work to integrate coordination between and amongst local governments, the ACRTA, the MPO, and ODOT concerning the performance-based planning process.
 More specifically the MPO will concentrate on data collection, data analysis, data sharing, target setting, and reporting regarding the transportation system's performance relative to safety, bridge conditions, pavement conditions, system reliability, freight movements, and transit assets.
 To further such ends the MPO will work to:

 - Maintain a computerized database of vehicular crash listings to support safety analyses, prioritize safety improvements. - Document and monitor existing transportation facilities, their classification, characteristics and level of service measured in terms of capacity and operational efficiency.
-The integration of various data sets will be used by the MPO to identify engineering deficiencies and recommend countermeasures to improve the performance of existing transportation facilities to relieve vehicle congestion and maximize the safety and mobility of people and freight. - Monitor and assess traffic volumes at selected roadway and bridge sites in order to maintain a database which can be used to assess the accuracy of traffic forecasts and the validity of various assumptions of the transportation planning process. - Assist local government stakeholders including the local transit agency, port and airport authorities, and not-for-profit paratransit operators with technical assistance in the incorporation of safety and security in transportation planning activities. - Inform local elected officials, developers, law enforcement personnel, service clubs, neighborhood organizations and members of the general public through the news media, technical reports, speaking engagements and assorted committee meetings. - Document bike/pedestrian counts, to further alternative commuting options and advance effective capital investments to support same.
+The integration of various data sets will be used by the MPO to identify engineering deficiencies and recommend countermeasures to improve the performance of existing transportation facilities to relieve vehicle congestion and maximize the safety and mobility of people and freight. - Monitor and assess traffic volumes at selected roadway and bridge sites in order to maintain a database that can be used to assess the accuracy of traffic forecasts and the validity of various assumptions of the transportation planning process. - Assist local government stakeholders including the local transit agency, port and airport authorities, and not-for-profit paratransit operators with technical assistance in the incorporation of safety and security in transportation planning activities. - Inform local elected officials, developers, law enforcement personnel, service clubs, neighborhood organizations and members of the general public through the news media, technical reports, speaking engagements, and assorted committee meetings. - Document bike/pedestrian counts, to further alternative commuting options and advance effective capital investments to support the same.

 The collection of traffic counts is an ongoing process; traffic count databases are reflective of 2000 thru 2019 data.
 The MPO has worked to develop a localized crash database since 1987.
 Crash Summary Reports have been produced on an annual basis since 1992.
-Crash analyses, traffic counts and traffic flow maps, have been a staple of the MPO since 1996.
-In FY 2010, the MPO worked with local governments to identify and ameliorate high water hazardous conditions on area roadways.
+Crash analyses, traffic counts, and traffic flow maps, have been a staple of the MPO since